klee166/468-MT/3/README.md

 ## Usage

 The program in the main directory uses the Greedy-hill climbing algorithm for decoding.
-To run the it, type
+To run it, enter

 ```
 python decode.py
 ```

-Number of sentences can be set using `-n`, and stack size can be set using `-s` option.
+Number of sentences can be set using `-n` option, and stack size using `-s`.

 ```
 python decode.py -s 10000 > output